-- 61 As considered in Standard 8 the promoter shall set up an effective, culturally appropriate and gender-responsive grievance mechanism for project workers (and their organisations, where they exist) to raise reasonable workplace concerns.
-The promoter shall also grant members of the project-affected communities49 free and easy access to an independent, effective and free of reprisals grievance mechanism in line with the requirements defined in Standard 2.
-Both mechanisms shall address their health and safety concerns in a timely and effective manner and shall not impede access to other redress mechanisms, such as judicial, administrative and labour inspectorates or extrajudicial means of complaint.
-The promoter shall duly inform workers and project-community members of the existence of these grievance mechanisms. - 62 The promoter shall ensure that their grievance mechanisms can be used by affected communities and workers to report security concerns as well as allegations of abuses or unlawful acts by the security personnel.
-The promoter shall investigate such allegations, report to the public authorities when relevant and take appropriate measures to avoid reoccurrence.
+5761 As considered in Standard 8 the promoter shall set up an effective, culturally appropriate and gender-responsive grievance mechanism for project workers (and their organisations, where they exist) to raise reasonable workplace concerns.
+The promoter shall also grant project workers and members of the project-affected communities49 free and easy access to an independent, effective and free of reprisals grievance mechanism in line with the requirements defined in Standard 2.
+The Both mechanisms shall address their health and safety concerns in a timely and effective manner and shall not impede access to other redress mechanisms, such as judicial, administrative and labour inspectorates or extrajudicial means of complaint.
+The promoter shall duly inform workers and project-community members of the existence of these grievance mechanisms.